 EMC2: Efficient Mobility via Connectivity and Control

 The proposed solutions enable fuel saving and improve mobility relying mostly on software and information and with minimal hardware investments.
-This impacts not only the high-tech vehicles of the future but the current fleet with Wi-Fi or 3G connectivity.
+This impacts not only the high-tech vehicles of the future but the current fleet with WLAN or cellluar connectivity.
 If successfully deployed, our methods can lead to dramatic reduction in CO2 emissions and total national fuel use with direct societal and economical impacts.
-Our main sponsor in this work is the, but our work has created wider interest and attracted additional sponsors and collaborators.
+Our main sponsor in this work is the National Science Foundation and Department of Energy but our work has created wider interest and attracted additional sponsors and collaborators.

 2. Alternative Propulsion and Energy Storage Systems: